acharluk/UsefulStuff/programming/C++/english/2_getting_started.md

 # Getting started

-After setting up VSC for c++ development, we just need to create a new project!
+After setting up VSC for C++ development, we just need to create a new project!
 This is done in a few steps:

 ## Creating a folder for the project